May 3, 2012

-The Basics The Oklahoma State track and field program will compete in its final meet before post season competition when it travels to the Arkansas Twilight Meet in Fayetteville, hosted by the University of Arkansas at John McDonnell Field.
+The Oklahoma State track and field program will compete in its final meet before post season competition when it travels to the Arkansas Twilight Meet in Fayetteville, hosted by the University of Arkansas at John McDonnell Field.

 The meet will start at 11 a.m. with the hammer throw, and running events will begin at 6 p.m., with OSU's first running event, the women's 3,000 meters, set for 6:10 p.m.
 OSU will have 16 men competing in five events and 14 women competing in eight events.